DrMarchand/The.Design.Orchard/README.md

 ## 3. PROFESSIONAL BOUNDARIES

-Design Orchard LLC operates within clearly defined boundaries.
+Design Orchard LLC operates within clearly defined boundaries:
 - Guidance is provided as professional consulting only
 - Final decisions remain the responsibility of the client
 - Work outside verified scope is not undertaken

-This boundary structure is maintained to ensure safety, accuracy, and contractual clarity.
+This ensures safety, accuracy, and contractual clarity.

 ---